Uncertainty-Aware Bayes' Rule and Its Applications: Concrete Applications and Experiments

 \section{Concrete Applications and Experiments}

-The uncertainty-aware Bayes' rule \eqref{eq:alpha-beta-posterior} can give birth to several uncertainty-aware Bayesian machine learning methods and uncertainty-aware Bayesian signal processing methods.
-As demonstrations and without loss of generality, in this section, we focus on naive Bayes classification problems in machine learning and state estimation (i.e., state filtering) problems of dynamic stochastic state-space systems in signal processing.
-In particular, the uncertainty-aware Bayes classifier, the uncertainty-aware Kalman filter, the uncertainty-aware particle filter, and the uncertainty-aware interactive-multiple-model filter are suggested and experimentally validated.
-The main purpose is to show the existence of $(\alpha, \beta)$ such that the $(\alpha, \beta)$-posterior can outperform the conventional Bayesian posterior; cf. Theorem \ref{thm:benefits-alpha-distributions}.
+The UA Bayes' rule \eqref{eq:alpha-beta-posterior} can give birth to several UA Bayesian machine learning methods and UA Bayesian signal processing methods.
+As demonstrations and without loss of generality, in this section, we focus on naive Bayes MAP classification problems in machine learning, and state estimation (i.e., state filtering) problems of dynamic stochastic state-space systems in signal processing.
+In particular, the UA Bayes MAP classifier, the UA Kalman filter, the UA particle filter, and the UA interactive-multiple-model filter are suggested and experimentally validated.
+The main purpose is to show the existence of $(\alpha, \beta)$ such that the $(\alpha, \beta)$-posterior can outperform the conventional Bayesian posterior; cf. Philosophy \ref{phi:robustness}.
 In addition, we aim to show that the $\alpha$-posterior is not sufficient for some real-world applications, and therefore, the $(\alpha, \beta)$-posterior is necessary.
-All the source data and codes are available online at GitHub: \url{https://github.com/Spratm-Asleaf/Bayes-Rule}.
-The experimental results are obtained by a Lenovo laptop with 16G RAM and 11th Gen Intel(R) Core(TM) i5-11300H CPU @ 3.10GHz.
+The technical basics on problem formulation and parameter tuning of Bayesian classification and estimation can be seen in Subsections \ref{subsec:applications} and \ref{subsec:parameter-tuning}, respectively.

+This section builds on standard domain-specific setups and concepts, including priors and likelihoods in multinomial and Gaussian naive Bayes classifiers [see \citet{scikitlearnnaivebayes}], as well as those used in hidden-state estimation (see Appendix \ref{append:hidden-Markov-process}).
+For readers not interested in these application areas, this section may be skipped without missing the key points of the paper; focusing on illustrative examples and experiments in the main body of the paper is sufficient.